PeterWANGHK/SAFER/README.md

 ![Python](https://img.shields.io/badge/python-3.9%2B-blue)

 SAFE-AD is a research prototype for **socially-aware and risk-aware reinforcement learning in interactive autonomous driving**.
 The central idea is to use a **physics-informed propagated risk field** as a structured intermediate representation for RL tactical planning.
-Instead of penalizing only instantaneous scalar risk, SAFER models how risk propagates through traffic and maps this field to ego safety, surrounding-vehicle exposure, and social externality.
+Instead of penalizing only instantaneous scalar risk, SAFE-AD models how risk propagates through traffic and maps this field to ego safety, surrounding-vehicle exposure, and social externality.

 The preliminary PDE-governed risk-field model is based on [DRIFT](https://github.com/PeterWANGHK/DRIFT.git).